Whooper swan: Distribution and habitat

 Whooper swans require large areas of water to live in, especially when they are still growing because their body weight cannot be supported by their legs for extended periods.
 The whooper swan spends much of its time swimming, straining the water for food, or eating plants that grow on the bottom.

-Whooper swans have a deep honking call and, despite their size, are powerful fliers.
+Whooper swans have a deep honking call that resembles geese and, despite their size, are powerful fliers.
 Whooper swans can migrate hundreds or even thousands of miles to their wintering sites in southern Europe and eastern Asia.
 They breed in the subarctic Eurosiberia, further south than Bewicks in the taiga zone.
 They are rare breeders in northern Scotland, particularly in Orkney, and no more than five pairs have bred there in recent years; a handful of pairs have also bred in Ireland in recent years.
-This bird is an occasional vagrant to the Indian Subcontinent and western North America.
+This bird is an occasional vagrant to the Indian subcontinent and western North America.
 Icelandic breeders overwinter in the United Kingdom and Ireland, especially in the wildfowl nature reserves of the Royal Society for the Protection of Birds and the Wildfowl and Wetlands Trust.

 Whooper swans pair for life, and their cygnets stay with them all winter; they are sometimes joined by offspring from previous years.
 Their preferred breeding habitat is wetland, but semi-domesticated birds will build a nest anywhere close to water.
 Both the male and female help build the nest, and the male will stand guard over the nest while the female incubates.
 The female will usually lay 4–7 eggs (exceptionally 12).
 The cygnets hatch after about 36 days and have a grey or brown plumage.
 The cygnets can fly at an age of 120 to 150 days.